Helperbird/website/src/pages/features/styles.md

 url: features/styles/
 ---

+## Summary
 Changing the background, link, and font colors of content and websites can help individuals improve their reading.
 All suggested dyslexia-proven colors are included in Helperbird.

-## Tell me more about this feature

-Not all websites are designed brilliantly.
-That's why Helperbirds style options make it the perfect solution to change the background, font, and link colors on any website.
-Improving dyslexia focus and improving reading.
+## Benefits

+There are several benefits to being able to change the font, link, highlight and background color of a website, including:

+### Improved accessibility
+By allowing users to adjust the colors of a website, it can be made more accessible to people with visual impairments.

+### Enhanced user experience
+Customizable colors can help create a more visually appealing and engaging website, improving the overall user experience.

+### Improved readability
+Different colors can be used to improve the readability of text, making it easier for users to scan and comprehend content.

 ## Features

-Change the font color to any color you want.
+- Change the font color to any color you want.
-Change the background color of any page.
+- Change the background color of any page.
-Change the color of any link, to highlight them.
+- Change the color of any link, to highlight them.
-Pick and choose the highlight color you want.
+- Pick and choose the highlight color you want.
+- Pick the visited link color.
+- Pick the link color.

+## Is this a paid feature?
+Yes, its included with your Helperbird Pro subscription.